aloricmilica/TxtAnalyzer/README.md

 When running the application, users are first required to input certain information about the .txt file they want to analyze and the results file: input file path, output folder path, output file name and optionally custom dictionary file path, before they click the button Calculate.
 When the calculate() method is called, each of the redefined abstract methods calculates a needed metric, so an object of Metrics class featuring these calculated values is created.
 In the end, the program assigns these metrics to a new Text class object and creates an output .csv file with information about output file location and all the calculated metrics.

 When making and using custom dictionaries, users are advised to only set the values for determiners, demonstratives, all pronouns, first person pronouns, second person pronouns, third person pronouns, negations and future.
-This is so users can be able to use this software efficiently even with texts written in foreign languages.
+This is so users could use this software efficiently even with texts written in foreign languages.
 If users choose to use a custom dictionary, they must first save them as a tab-delimited text file.

 ### Output file example
-![alt text](https://github.com/aloricmilica/TxtAnalyzer/blob/master/src/images/resultsExample.png "Results Example") Output file location is represented in the first column, while calculated metrics are:
+![alt text](https://github.com/aloricmilica/TxtAnalyzer/blob/master/src/images/resultsExample.png "Results Example") Output file location is represented in the first column, while the calculated metrics are:
 - number of words
 - number of types (unique appearances of a word)
 - TTR (Type Token Ratio - the more types there are in comparison to the number of tokens,